Thornleigh

-Thornleigh is a suburb in the Northern Sydney region, or Upper North Shore of Sydney in the state of New South Wales, Australia.
+Thornleigh is a suburb in the Upper North Shore region of Sydney in the state of New South Wales, Australia.
 Thornleigh is located 22 kilometres north-west of the Sydney central business district in the local government area of Hornsby Shire.
 The source of the Lane Cove River is located in Thornleigh.

 Geography

 Thornleigh is bounded to the north by Waitara Creek and south by the Lane Cove National Park.
 Thornleigh borders the suburbs of Normanhurst, Hornsby, Wahroonga, Westleigh and Pennant Hills.

 Thornleigh offers great district views, and the topography varies greatly with many established areas built around bushland settings and into the hills to afford the great views.
 The northern areas of the suburb bounded by Larool Creek and Waitara Creek are leafy and lush with vegetation and native fauna including rainbow lorikeets, kookaburras, cockatoos, and bush turkeys.
 Majorie Headen Lookout is a vantage point which overlooks Larool and Waitara Creek Valley.

-The area bounded near the train station and the Comenarra Parkway include early examples of Federation and Californian Bungalow style properties.
+The area bounded near Thornleigh railway station and the Comenarra Parkway include early examples of Federation and Californian Bungalow style properties.